Walk on Fire (film): Plot

 The next day, Lau brought Chung to the harbour to send her off to Lantau Island.
 Then Lo Mo came and drove Lau to the store where he would observe the robbers.
 Lau told Lo Mo to inform Chan about the robbery before 12:30PM.
 Lo Mo attempted to tell Chan about this but he was at a meeting.
 While Lau was inside his car, two beat cops thought he was parking illegally before he revealed his identity to them and told them to leave.
 When Chan's meeting was finally over, Interpol Superintendent Lai wanted to arrest Lo Mo while he was still talking to Chan.
 Lo Mo asked him to listen before having him arrested.
 Outside the jewelry store, Chung took a taxi back and wanted to help Lau.
 There, the Hunan Gang, led by Wai, arrived.
 Chung told Lau that Wai captured Lee at the night of his death.
 The Hunan Gang then proceeded to rob the store but the police has not arrive yet.
 Lau asked the two beat cops for help.
 Later, a big chase and gunfight occurred where Lau killed several gang members and Wai killed one of the beat cops.
-Lau and one of the beat cops chased Wai and two gang members as Chung followed taking the gun of the dead beat cop and during the process, Lau killed another gang member.
+Lau and the other beat cop chased Wai and two gang members as Chung followed taking the gun of the dead beat cop and during the process, Lau killed another gang member.
 Later, they end up at the top of a building where Lau shot another gang member and Wai killed the other beat cop.
 As they were shooting at each other, they ran out of bullets after each making a shot.
-Then they fought to get the dead beat cop's loaded gun where Wai triumphed and Chung arrived holding a gun behind Wai.
+Then they fought to get the dead beat cop's gun where Wai triumphed and Chung arrived holding a gun behind Wai.
 However, the gang member that Lau shot came back up attempting to attack Chung when she turned around and shot him while at the same time Wai shot her as well.
 Lau and Wai were engaged in a fight when the police arrived at the store.
 Lau delivered a final kick to Wai before Lo Mo and the police arrived.
 When the police arrest him, Wai took a gun from a policeman and killed him while Lau took Lo Mo's gun and shot Wai multiple times, killing him.
 Lau later went to see Chung, who was fatally wounded.
 Chung told Lau that no one had cared for her as much as he had and she could not quit drugs without him.
 She then died in Lau's arms.
 Afterwards, Lau and Lo Mo were arrested for robbing Chan Kwok-chiu at the airport.
-But, They're innocent and's just a joke on those the drug dealer who's under arrest.